 - Allow three hours for filter paper discs to dry.

-- The drying process can be reduced to 30 minutes if petri dish holding the discs is left open under a sterile flow hood.
+- The drying process can be reduced to 30 minutes if the petri dish holding the discs is left open under a sterile flow hood.

 Whether you’re looking forward to some gooey brownies or the next step in your experiment, interruptions can feel absolutely heartbreaking.
 But knowing how to steer around the obstacles so you can move forward quickly amends everything.
-Using this blog as a quick guide to remain prepared and bookmarking the video for future reference will keep you in even better shape.
+Using this article as a quick guide to remain prepared and bookmarking the video for future reference will keep you in even better shape.